 When I first pulled the Versa out of the box, I have to admit I was a little taken aback by just how…well…shamelessly Oster ripped off Tesla with all its design accents.
-Everything from the base of the unit to the lettering on the side of the pitcher just scream “Elon Musk-approved”, and while I certainly can’t blame them for trying to emulate one of the best technology companies on the scene today, just a bit more subtlety here would have been appreciated.
-Overall I don’t mind the look, and think everything is a bit more refined than what we’ve seen on competitors like the Ninja.
-Less clutter, more focus on getting the job done; everything you could want in a kitchen appliance.
+Everything from the base of the unit to the lettering on the side of the pitcher just screams “Elon Musk-approved,” and while I certainly can’t blame them for trying to emulate one of the best technology companies on the scene today, just a bit more subtlety here would have been appreciated.
+Overall I don’t mind the look and think everything is a bit more refined than what we’ve seen on competitors like the Ninja.
+There is less clutter and more focus on getting the job done; everything you could want in a kitchen appliance.

 At 9.3 x 10 x 17.5 inches around and just under 12lbs standing weight, the Oster Versa was just small enough to fit underneath our cabinets, and slid easily enough from where it was being stored to a place where we could actually use it on the counter.

 The Oster Versa 1400 series blender system uses – if you hadn’t already guessed from the name – a 1400-Watt motor to buzz and blend through any ingredients you send its way.
-A single, hefty dial handles all the manual controls, and works just as you would expect it to with a quick clockwise turn dictating the level of blending power between 1-10.
+Thankfully, it’s much stronger than the Oster Reverse Crush blender.
+Plus, it has a single, hefty dial that handles all the manual controls and works just as you would expect it to, with a quick clockwise turn dictating the level of blending power between 1-10.

-As always when we test a new blender, we first ran it through the ice test to see what kind of consistency it could put out on a dry run.
-The result was about 90% fine-ground snow, however there was still about 10% left that was filled with larger chunks about the size of a pea.
+As always, when we test a new blender, we first run it through the ice test to see what kind of consistency it could put out on a dry run.
+The result was about 90% fine-ground snow.
+However, there was still about 10% left that was filled with larger chunks about the size of a pea.

 When we turned on the smoothie setting, we got mixed results (pun fully intended).
-On the one hand when we ran the smoothie with ingredients only (kale, frozen fruit, banana and almond milk), we got a buttery smooth consistency that was reminiscent (though not quite as smooth) as what we got with the Vitamix.
-However once we added some ice to the mix to cool things down, we got the result you see above.
+On the one hand, when we ran the smoothie with ingredients only (kale, frozen fruit, banana, and almond milk), we got a buttery smooth consistency that was reminiscent (though not quite as smooth) of what we got with the Vitamix.
+However, once we added some ice to the mix to cool things down, we got the result you see above.
 Somehow many of the ingredients separated, and we were left with a chunky film of bubbles on top, and nearly empty almond milk settled at the bottom.

 Of all the sub-$200 blenders we’ve tested thus far, the Oster Versa was definitely one of the quietest.
 Now that’s not to say it’s quiet, per se, just quieter.

-We ran the Oster Versa through three separate tests to determine its loudness profile: once dry with the 64oz pitcher, one with ice, and once in the smoothie cup filled with various smoothie ingredients.
-Of those runs the smoothie tests was the quietest, thanks to the muffling effect of the ingredients weighing down on the blade assembly.
-At the peak RPM we read a dB rating of 74.6, a number which climbed to around 98.7dB during the dry run.
+We ran the Oster Versa through three separate tests to determine its loudness profile: once dry with the 64oz pitcher, once with ice, and once in the smoothie cup filled with various smoothie ingredients.
+Of those runs, the smoothie tests were the quietest, thanks to the muffling effect of the ingredients weighing down on the blade assembly.
+At the peak RPM, we read a dB rating of 74.6, a number which climbed to around 98.7dB during the dry run.

 If you’re stuck between the Nutri Ninja iQ and the Oster Versa, as long as you don’t need an additional food processor or smoothie cups added on top, this is definitely the model to get.